KRKE-monument-debate-ontology/MDO/knowledge-representation/competency-questions.md

 <table><thead><tr><th width="269.79998779296875">stakeholder</th><th width="177.4000244140625">value</th><th width="564.7999877929688">argument</th></tr></thead><tbody><tr><td>right-wing mayor of Milan, Gabriele Albertini</td><td>Historical memory</td><td>The statue should be preserved to remember Indro Montanelli as he was one of the most famous Italian journalists of the twentieth century</td></tr><tr><td>feminist group (Non Una Di Meno)</td><td>Gender equality</td><td>The statue should be removed because it celebrates Indro Montanelli without providing proper historical context, overlooking his statements on colonialism and his marriage to a twelve-year-old Eritrean girl</td></tr></tbody></table>

-#### 9) Do Pro-Removal and Pro-Preservation stakeholders share any common values in their arguments?
+#### 9) Do pro-removal and pro-preservation stakeholders share common values in their arguments?

 ```sparql
 SELECT